gutenye/syncthing-kindle/README.md

 ```
 9\.
 Find out your Kindle IP address by type `;711` in search, then open `http://IP-ADDRESS:8080` in your browser. <br>
 10\.
 Ignore kindle auto generated index files: `*.sdr`
+11\.
+Note: connect kindle to computer or restart kindle will terminate syncthing process.